7 Days Itinerary for Vietnam: Everything You Need to Know

 Hanoi Train Street

-If you’re feeling lazy, a quick ride will cost you around 30,000 VND ($1.25 USD) and get you there in about five minutes.
+If you’re feeling lazy, a quick ride will cost you around 30,000 VND (1.25 USD) and take about five minutes to get there.

 What to Explore: As you approach, you’ll find old colonial buildings flanking the tracks, with local shops and cafes buzzing with life.
 The atmosphere is a vibe—locals sipping coffee while vendors hawk their wares just inches from the passing trains.